ga-wdi-boston/api-token-auth/README.md

 ## Objectives

-By the end of this, students should be able to:
+By the end of this talk, developers should be able to:

 -   Use `curl` to access an authenticated API.
 -   Use `$.ajax` to access an authenticated API.